 *Contact Guest Services for more information on the program.
 (513) 754-5700.

-Services that need Advance Notice
+Special Services that Need Advance Notice

 Kings Island employees are not allowed to help with ride transfers.
 You need to plan accordingly with someone who can assist.